launchcodedev/app-config/README.md

 - **Types** - All config variables have types.
 Environment variables alone do not store type information.
 - **Validation** - Config variables are validated against a JSON schema.
 This ensures that configurations are valid, when the app loads instead of when you least expect it.
-- **Hierarchy** - Config variables can have hiearachy and structure.
+- **Hierarchy** - Config variables can have hierarchy and structure.
 - **Code Generation** - Configuration schemas can be used to generate correct types in your language of choosing (typescript, swift, rust, and many more), all automatically.
 - **Configuration Formats** - Everyone has their own preferences for configuration format - supports JSON, JSON5, TOML, YAML out of the box.
 - **Lists** - Config can include lists of variables.
 This can be useful when a dynamic number of settings is required, and can be difficult to do with plain environment variables.